QUANTUM COMPUTING POSES a threat to TODAY'S CRYPTOGRAPHY and THUS TO cybersecuritY

 Create innovative achievements in the fields of both quantum science and cryptography.
 Advance scientific research into quantum-resistant cryptography, including stronger classical cryptographic algorithms.

 Leverage our strengths in post-quantum cryptography.
-The application and commercialization of quantum-resistant cryptography will be significant and will translate into many thousands of jobs becoming available worldwide.
+The application and commercialisation of quantum-resistant cryptography will be significant and will translate into many thousands of new jobs worldwide.

-We are at the stage where government involvement is key to ensuring an effective response to the quantum threat.
-An infusion of financial support for infrastructure and personnel is called for, including additional professors, researchers, technologists, and R&D activities.
+It's not just on government to ensuring an effective response to the quantum threat.
+An infusion of financial support for infrastructure and personnel is called for, including additional professors, researchers, technologists, and R&D activities from all industry sectors impacted.

 the quantum threat

-As things stand, the encryption that underpins the security of society’s critical infrastructure is at serious risk of being undermined by quantum computers within the next eight to 15 years.
-It has been estimated that there is a 1/7 chance that quantum computers will be able to break deployed public-key cryptography by 2026, and a 1/2 chance by 2031.
+As things stand, the encryption that underpins the security of society’s critical infrastructure is at serious risk of being undermined by quantum computers within the next 8 – 15 years.
+It has been estimated that there is a 1 in 7 chance that quantum computers will be able to break deployed public-key cryptography by 2026, and a 1 in chance by 2031.

 The challenge is that the necessary suite of mature and tested quantum-resistant cryptographic algorithms is not yet available.
 Nor are the technologies and tools based on them.
 Nor are the cyber-security experts with quantum-safe skills who will use the tools to diagnose each system separately, determining what needs to be done to ensure that it is quantum-resistant.